-Several of the men wore turbans; others were bald or shaven-headed.
+Most of the other men were bald or shaven-headed.
 They were armed with pistols, daggers and cruel, curving swords.
 All had moustaches on their sun-beaten faces.
 They wore coloured pantaloons and short-sleeved jerkins that left their muscular arms free to ransack our possessions: trinkets; lace; cutlery; even cheese and cured meat; fruit and vegetables – all were being stashed into pockets.
 The wreckage of plates, bowls, bottles and jars was strewn across the floor.

 This looting was interrupted by the man with the lantern when he reached the bottom stair.
 He spoke in Dutch or Flemish of which I understood barely a word, except that he seemed to say ‘no’ as he gestured towards my mother and sister.
 In any event, my mother and Elizabeth were forced down upon two chairs that had been pushed against a wall.
 My sister buried her face in her shaking hands.
 My mother beseeched the man with the lantern to spare us.

 ‘In the Lord’s name, have mercy,’ she cried.
 ‘We’ve done you no harm.’
 Her eyes were imploring, her fingers grasping at his clothes.

 He ignored her as he placed her jewellery in the pocket of his jerkin and motioned to the two men standing over me to take me out of the house.